2023 Solar Incentives Guide for Finneytown, OH - Tax Credits & Rebates

-Solar incentives help mitigate the cost of installing solar panels on your home.
-These financial incentives are designed to encourage more Americans to switch their home over to renewable energy.
-Incentives could include things like discounts, cash back or monthly utility bill credits.
-Some incentives are provided by the federal government, while others are offered by the state of Ohio or by your utility company, county or municipality.
-Some solar incentives you might qualify for are:
+Solar incentives are designed to mitigate the cost of installing solar panels on your home.
+Financial incentives like these are intended to encourage more people to make the switch to renewable energy.
+Solar incentives might include cash back, upfront discounts or monthly credits towards your utility bill.
+Some incentives are given by the federal government, some by the Ohio government and some by your utility company, county or municipality.
+Some broad categories of solar incentives include:

-- Rebates: A solar rebate is a partial refund after the purchase of your solar panels.
-Rebates could be offered by your local utility company, your state or your county.
-The discount that rebates offer is normally applied to the price of solar panels before calculating tax credits.
+- Rebates: A rebate is a partial refund given after you've purchased your solar panels.
+These may be offered by your local utility company, your county or your state.
+The discount that rebates offer is normally applied to the price of solar panels before tax credits are calculated.

 Federal Solar Incentives

-When you think about solar incentives, you likely think of federal incentives first.
-The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a certain percentage of the cost of your solar system.
+When thinking about solar incentives, you likely think of federal incentives first.
+One of the incentives that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a given percentage of the cost of your solar system.

-The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
+The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
-With the new provisions, solar installation projects started after January 1, 2022 and completed by the end of 2032 may be eligible for a 30% tax credit.
-This credit amount will then decrease slightly each year until the end of the current Clean Energy Credit in 2035.
-Beginning in 2023, it will also be easier to claim credits for energy storage systems with the new act.
+The new Clean Energy Credit extends until 2035.
+You are now eligible for a 30% credit for solar systems installed between January 1, 2022 and December 31, 2032.
+The total credit will then be decreased by a few percentage points every year until its expiration.
+Beginning in 2023, it will also be easier to get credits for energy storage systems under the new laws.

 State & Local Solar Incentives

-Rebates, tax credits and more might be claimed at multiple levels.
-Along with federal solar incentives, there are often state and local ones, too.
-Certain incentives are ongoing, while others might only be available for a limited time.
-Incentives might be provided by your county or municipality, or by the Ohio government.
+Tax credits, rebates and more can be claimed at multiple levels.
+On top of federal solar incentives, there are often state and local ones as well.
+Certain incentives are ongoing, while others are available for a limited time.
+Incentives may be provided by the Ohio government, or by your county or municipality.